-As of 2017, the firm had available for sale 20 different vintage-dated Madeiras made over the past quarter century.
+Today, we have available for sale more than 20 different vintage-dated Madeiras made over the past 40 years.
 Such stocks reassure us that, 50 years from now, just as today, d'Oliveira will be the reference point for aged Madeira.

+D'Oliveira

-D'Oliveira The History of an Island Jewel
+The History of an Island Jewel